Changing Furniture Hardware Is Easy

 This is the before of the nightstand.

 Then I filled the old holes with Elmer’s Wood Filler.
 I usually let the first application of filler dry then add another layer because the wood filler shrinks as it dries.
 After the filler is set I sand it down even with the wood.
-I sand it by hand.
+I sand it by hand because I have more control than using an electric sander.

 Moving on to the decoupage part of the post.
 I cut the “Tres Chic” fabric to the size of the sides of the nightstand.